sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (15s)

-> "Step 1: Package your skills.
+> *(Shift to teaching mode)*
 >
-> Each skill has a `SKILL.md` with YAML frontmatter — name and description.
-The body contains instructions Claude follows when the skill is attached.
+> "Now let me show you how to build this yourself.
+Three steps.
 >
+> **Step 1: Package your skills.** Each skill needs a `SKILL.md`.
+YAML frontmatter — name and description.
+The body?
+Instructions Claude follows when this skill is attached.
+>
-> Keep it focused: 'When to Use', key patterns, specific numbers.
-Claude reads this in the code-execution container."
+> Keep it actionable.
+'When to Use' — specific triggers.
+Key patterns with real numbers.
+Claude reads this in the code-execution container and treats it as authoritative guidance."

 ---